-In this lesson you will start learning about what I refer to as 'Multi Layered' grooves.
+In this lesson you will continue learning about what I refer to as 'Multi Layered' grooves.
 In this style of groove the left hand is going to be adding in an extra 'base' rhythm a long side the right.
 Common time snares will still be played, but will be fitted in around the left hand.
 That gives you three or four layers of rhythm, one played by the left hand, one by the right and the other by the foot.
 The snare could technically be counted as a separate rhythm also!
 This is quite a complicated concept and will take a lot of practice to become comfortable with as you will be thinking about several things at once.
 In later lessons we will increase the difficulty by adding the left foot and using more intricate rhythms.

 To build up the grooves on this page you first need to be familiar with what the hands are doing.
 The right hand is the easy bit, that will just play quarter notes and is best orchestrated to the right of the kit.
 The ride is the most straight forward option but china, crash, second hi hat or percussion items are also a viable option.
 The left hand is where the interesting stuff happens.
-For the grooves in this lesson the left will be playing a 332 Rhythm somewhere on the left of the kit.
+For the grooves in this lesson the left will be playing a syncopated '33334' rhythm somewhere on the left of the kit.
 I will be notating on hi hats but percussion, splash or even a second snare are also options.
-In this first example, the left hand is shown on the left and the the right hand on the right
+In this first example, the left hand is shown on the left and the right hand on the right

 First of all note that the rhythm stays exactly the same and the snares are falling with what was just a ride on beats 2 and 4.
 To achieve this the left is going to dart from the hi hat on the 'a' count straight over to the snare on the following numbered count.
 That will be quite a quick movement and will be one of the tougher parts of the groove.
 That is the full hand pattern though so once you are comfortable with the movements and your note placement is accurate you can have a go at adding in some bass drums.